 Inadequate insurance.
 Make sure you carry enough insurance to protect yourself in case anything goes wrong at an event.
 Most planners carry about $1 million of liability insurance.
 If you don’t have enough of the proper insurance, and if you’re involved in a lawsuit, you could end up in bankruptcy.

 Poor customer service.
-The golden rule in the event planning industry is, make the event right.
-Nancy Lavin, a regional vice president of an asset management firm, has hired event planners for hundreds of events For her, the deal breaker is poor service.
+The golden rule in the event planning industry is to make the event right.
+Nancy Lavin, a regional vice president of an asset management firm, has hired event planners for hundreds of events.
 “I understand if problems arise at big events,” she says.
 "However, the complete deal breaker is poor service.”